 We welcome proposals for individual papers and colloquia related to the following themes:

-In this theme papers will explore communication in changing cities.
+- Change - in this theme papers will explore communication in changing cities.
 Papers will engage with changing city landscapes, changing demographics, and changing modes of communication.
-Papers may refer to the implications of change for communication in institutional contexts, including education, law, and business, and in non-institutional, informal contexts.
+Papers may refer to the implications of change for communication in institutional contexts, including education, law, and business, and in non-institutional, informal contexts

-This theme addresses communicative exchanges which include, or refer to, any aspect of interpretation and translation, broadly conceived.
+- Interpretation - this theme addresses communicative exchanges which include, or refer to, any aspect of interpretation and translation, broadly conceived.
 Examples of such exchanges may include asylum interviews, sign language interpretation, and text translation.
-We also welcome papers which consider miscommunication, and papers which refer to cultural translation.
+We also welcome papers which consider miscommunication, and papers which refer to cultural translation

 Proposals are invited for individual papers, colloquia, posters, and roundtable discussions.
-The deadline for proposal submission is midnight on 6th October 2017.
+The deadline for proposal submission is midnight on 22nd September 2017.
 Decisions on successful applications will be announced in mid-November.
 Details of registration and the link to abstract submission will be announced shortly.